-4.6.2 Squeeze-out and sell-out
+4.7.2 Squeeze-out and sell-out

-Pursuant to Article 513 of the Belgian Company Code, a person or legal entity, acting alone or in concert, who owns 95% of the voting securities in a company having made a public call on savings, such as the Company, can acquire all of the outstanding voting securities or securities granting access to such voting securities in the

-Company following a squeeze-out offer.
+Pursuant to Article 7:82 of the Belgian Code on Companies and Associations, a person or legal entity, acting alone or in concert, who owns 95% of the voting securities in a listed company, such as the Company, can acquire all of the outstanding voting securities or securities granting access to such voting securities in the Company following a squeeze-out offer.
 The securities that are not voluntarily tendered in response to such offer are deemed to be automatically transferred to the offeror at the end of the procedure.
-At the end of the procedure, the Company is no longer deemed to be a company having made a public call on savings, unless bonds issued by the Company, if any, are still spread across the public.
+At the end of the procedure, the Company is no longer deemed to be a listed company, unless bonds issued by the Company, if any, are still spread across the public.
 The consideration paid for the securities must be in cash and must represent the fair value of the securities with a view to safeguarding the interests of the holders of voting securities and securities granting access to such voting securities.